Montreal Housing Market Report

 Comparison with Other Cities

-The average home price in Montreal increased by 8.9% year-over-year, while Calgary's housing market saw average prices increase by 0.5%.
-Meanwhile, Toronto’s housing market and Vancouver's housing market witnessed a 4.9% and 1.9% decline in the average home price, respectively.
+The average home price in Montreal increased by 7.1% year-over-year, while Vancouver's housing market saw average prices increase by 0.1%.
+Meanwhile, Toronto’s housing market and Calgary's housing market witnessed a 4.3% and 1.1% decline in the average home price, respectively.

-On the other hand, transactions in Montreal, Vancouver and Toronto grew by 11%, 2.9% and 4.7%, respectively, compared to August last year.
-Meanwhile, transactions in Calgary declined by 9% annually.
+On the other hand, transactions in Montreal, Vancouver and Toronto grew by 10%, 1.2% and 11.9%, respectively, compared to September last year.
+Meanwhile, transactions in Calgary declined by 14.1%.

-Based on SNLR, Montreal’s, Calgary and Vancouver's housing market were balanced markets, and Toronto was a buyer’s market.
+Based on SNLR, Montreal’s and Calgary’s housing markets were balanced, and Toronto and Vancouver were buyer’s markets.

 Reasoning

 Mortgage rates and the influx of migrants since the end of the pandemic have been major influences on Montreal's housing market activity.
-After cutting its policy rate by 2.25% over the past year, the Bank of Canada (BoC) has held its policy rate steady at 2.75% since March 2025.
+After cutting its policy rate by 2.50% since June last year, the Bank of Canada (BoC) has now reached 2.50%.
 Due to the cuts, the policy rate is much lower than it was in 2023, which has led to a decline in Montreal mortgage rates and Quebec mortgage rates, making borrowing cheaper than two years ago.
 This has supported home sales in Montreal over the past year.

 Looking Forward

-The interest rate forecast suggests that the BoC might reduce its policy rate by 25 or 50 basis points by the end of this year.
-Meanwhile, the recently introduced U.S. import tariffs and reciprocal tariffs imposed by Canada are another factor that may affect the direction of the BoC’s policy rates in the near future.
-The tariffs may also have inflationary effects and lead to job losses and greater economic impacts, which will affect both policymaking and affordability for many Canadian families.
+The interest rate forecast suggests that the BoC might reduce its policy rate by 25 basis points by the end of this year.
+Meanwhile, the U.S. import tariffs and reciprocal tariffs imposed by Canada are another factor that may affect the direction of the BoC’s policy rates in the near future.
+The impact of the tariffs has already been felt on the Canadian job market and may also have inflationary impacts on some consumer categories.
+This is what will affect both policymaking and affordability for many Canadian families going forward.
 The uncertainty surrounding the same might also deter some homebuyers from making a purchase.

-A further decline in mortgage rates might also attract more buyers, and Montreal’s housing market might heat up further in the months to come.
+A further decline in mortgage rates might also attract more buyers to Montreal’s housing market, but the broader economic conditions may also prompt more sellers to list their homes on the market.
 Those looking to purchase a home in Montreal may consider withdrawing from their TFSA or RRSP to make a downpayment on the new home.

 Home Prices in Montreal